Air and water purification firm Clear Inc. began as Gil Blutrich’s mission to address sick building syndrome.

-Blutrich says he chose subscription because as a developer and real estate owner himself he wouldn’t want the headache of being sold an expensive system and left alone with it.
+Blutrich says he chose a subscription model because as a developer and real estate owner himself, he wouldn’t want the headache of being sold an expensive system and left alone with it.

 A subscription system means there’s no capital cost to developers.
 The fee for 300 condos in a tower should be around $3,000 which means $10 per unit, says Blutrich.

 The Clear equipment can be used in existing properties as well as new projects.

 Clear has installed its system in the Vogue Hotel in Montreal where it is up and running.